rock-the-prototype/dsl-core/README.md

 - produce deterministic validation results
 - serve as the technical reference for tooling, automation, and audits

-This repository does **not** generate secure code.
-It defines the **precondition under which secure and auditable software becomes possible**.
+This repository defines the **precondition under which secure and auditable software becomes possible**.

 ---